Aravind-Suresh/eigenFaces/README.md

 $ python recognize.py data templates video
 ```

-The code can be reused with any other face dataset by regenerating `train.txt` appropriately.
+The code can be reused with any other face dataset by regenerating `data/train.txt` appropriately.

 ## Sample outputs